Growing a Running Family

 Other times we run to family-friendly events, such as the nearby Balloon Fiesta or to festivals.
 Frequently I will get up early, stash a car near the destination, run home and grab the family.
 Knowing that the car is at the destination allows us to go longer distances together as a family, and it gives me a double workout.

-at the festival.
-Roundtrip, this is a 30K run, but the kids are in the stroller for
+Running at dawn to the Balloon Fiesta in Albuquerque.
+The car is already stashed at the festival.
+Roundtrip, this is a 30K run, but the kids are in the stroller for only 90 minutes of it. |

 Transition to Running